richelbilderbeek/bbbq_article/revision/README.md

-Indeed, the predicted peptides of TMHs are usually hydrophobic, yet we cannot compare these hydrophobicity values with those obtained from peptide elution studies, as peptide elution studies use [RICHEL IS HIERO]
+Indeed, the predicted peptides of TMHs are usually hydrophobic, yet we cannot compare these hydrophobicity values with those obtained from peptide elution studies directly, as peptide elution studies use mass spectrometry to detect peptides.
+A known feature of this technique is that hydrophobic peptides are less likely to be detected.

+@Frans: de tweede en derde zin kan ik minder mij.
+Helpt jij mij hier uit de brand?

 > 8. Conservation of the TMH, or it is lack of variation, has been documented
 > many years ago by different biochemical experiments and it is mainly